 Q: What about those instances where accessible digital options are not yet available?
 What are schools expected to do then?

 A: Remember, schools are already being required to provide equal access to students with disabilities under Titles II and III of the Americans with Disabilities Act and Section 504 of the Rehabilitation act.
-The AIM HE Act encourages institutions to only use technology that conforms to the voluntary guidelines by providing a safe harbor from litigation under existing disability lawfor those instances in which accessible digital solutions are not yet available, instances that will diminish as schools increase the demand for accessible instructional materials, schools can qualify for a limited safe harbor under the AIM HE Act.
+The AIM HE Act encourages institutions to only use technology that conforms to the voluntary guidelines by providing a safe harbor from litigation under existing disability law.
+However, for those instances in which accessible digital solutions are not yet available, instances that will diminish as schools increase the demand for accessible instructional materials, schools can qualify for a limited safe harbor under the AIM HE Act.
 In order to qualify for the limited safe harbor, schools must comply with existing disability law, and meet several requirements as described by the AIM HE Act.
-The limited safe harbor does not mean that a student loses right to demand accessibility through litigation, but rather that litigation under the limited safe harbor is restricted to declaratory and injunctive relief as well as attorney’s feesdamages are not awarded under this defense aligning with Title III of the ADA, which has no monetary damages component.
+The limited safe harbor does not mean that a student loses the right to demand accessibility through litigation, but rather that litigation under the limited safe harbor is restricted to declaratory and injunctive relief as well as attorney’s fees.
+Monetary damages are not awarded under this defense aligning with Title III of the ADA, which has no monetary damages component.

 Q: How much is this going to cost?